nuls-io/nuls-v2-design-docs/design-en/g.Block Design v1.3.md

 ## Chapter 5.
 The module configuration

 ```
+[
   {
+    "name": "logLevel",
+    "remark": "The level of logging",
+    "readOnly": "false",
+    "value": "DEBUG"
+  },
   {
-        "name": "serverIp",
+    "name": "orphanChainMaxAge",
-        "remark": "service ip",
+    "remark": "Orphan chain maximum age",
-        "changable": "true",
+    "readOnly": "true",
-        "default": "127.0.0.1"
+    "value": "10"
   },
   {
-        "name": "serverPort",
+    "name": "validBlockInterval",
-        "remark": "service port",
+    "remark": "To prevent malicious nodes from exiting blocks early, set this parameter and discard the block if the block timestamp is greater than the current time",
-        "changable": "true",
+    "readOnly": "true",
-        "default": ""
+    "value": "60000"
   },
   {
-        "name": "blockSize",
+    "name": "blockCache",
-        "remark": "block size",
-        "changable": "false",
-        "default": "3m"
+    "remark": "How many blocks can be cached at most when synchronizing blocks",
+    "readOnly": "true",
+    "value": "10000"
   },
   {
-        "name": "resetTime",
+    "name": "smallBlockCache",
-        "remark": "When the block height is not updated for a long time, the available nodes are reacquired",
+    "remark": "The maximum number of cells received from other nodes that the system can cache during normal operation",
-        "changable": "true",
+    "readOnly": "true",
-        "default": "180"
+    "value": "100"
   },
   {
-        "name": "forkCount",
+    "name": "chainSwtichThreshold",
-        "remark": "When the fork chain is higher than the main chain, switch",
+    "remark": "Bifurcation chain switches the height difference threshold of the main chain",
-        "changable": "false",
-        "default": "3"
+    "readOnly": "true",
+    "value": "1"
   },
   {
+    "name": "chainName",
+    "remark": "chain name",
+    "readOnly": "true",
+    "value": "nuls2.0"
+  },
+  {
+    "name": "chainId",
+    "remark": "chain ID",
+    "readOnly": "true",
+    "value": "1"
+  },
+  {
+    "name": "blockMaxSize",
+    "remark": "Maximum block size",
+    "readOnly": "false",
+    "value": "2097152"
+  },
+  {
+    "name": "resetTime",
+    "remark": "When the block height is not updated for how long, the available nodes are retrieved",
+    "readOnly": "true",
+    "value": "180"
+  },
+  {
     "name": "cacheSize",
-        "remark": "forked chain cache size",
+    "remark": "Fork chain, orphan chain cache block maximum number",
-        "changable": "true",
+    "readOnly": "true",
-        "default": "50m"
+    "value": "100"
   },
   {
     "name": "heightRange",
-        "remark": "Cache to the height range of the forked chain",
+    "remark": "Cache to the height range of the fork chain",
-        "changable": "false",
+    "readOnly": "false",
-        "default": "1000"
+    "value": "1000"
   },
   {
     "name": "maxRollback",
-        "remark": "How many blocks are rolled back at most each time",
+    "remark": "How many blocks can be rolled back at most per roll",
-        "changable": "true",
+    "readOnly": "true",
-        "default": "20"
+    "value": "10"
   },
   {
     "name": "consistencyNodePercent",
-        "remark": "The lowest percentage of consistent nodes available, below this number of unsynchronized blocks",
+    "remark": "Consistently lowest ratio of available nodes below this number of asynchronous blocks",
-        "changable": "false",
+    "readOnly": "false",
-        "default": "80"
+    "value": "60"
   },
   {
     "name": "minNodeAmount",
-        "remark": "The minimum number of available nodes, lower than this number of unsynchronized blocks",
+    "remark": "Minimum number of available nodes, below which unsynchronized blocks",
-        "changable": "false",
+    "readOnly": "false",
-        "default": "10"
+    "value": "3"
   },
   {
     "name": "downloadNumber",
-        "remark": "How many blocks are downloaded from one node each time during synchronization",
+    "remark": "During synchronization, how many blocks are downloaded from one node at a time",
-        "changable": "true",
+    "readOnly": "true",
-        "default": "20"
+    "value": "20"
   },
   {
     "name": "extendMaxSize",
-        "remark": "block header extension field maximum value",
+    "remark": "The block header extends the maximum value of the field",
-        "changable": "false",
+    "readOnly": "false",
-        "default": "1024"
+    "value": "1024"
   }
-}
+]
 ```

 ## Chapter 6.
 Java's design